aqlimakhan/business-analyst-portfolio/case-studies/export-compliance-screening/02-requirement-gathering/1-stakeholder-interview-sarah-thompson.md

 2. What business problems prompted this project?
 (Looking at the process we just discussed, which specific steps create the biggest challenges for your team?)

 3. Which KPIs are currently below target?
+(How does leadership know this process is underperforming?
+What metrics or reports are reviewed?)

 4. What risks concern leadership the most?